1. Hire someone with a disability.

 Benchmark and re-evaluate to achieve better outcomes.

-SenseAbility offers its members the opportunity to assess their inclusion initiatives across all business units to advance their objectives.
+SenseAbility offers businesses the opportunity to assess their inclusion initiatives across all business units to advance their objectives.
 Send us an email at firstname.lastname@example.org to learn more!